Stacey Brown, MA, LMHC, NCC, HS-BCP, CCBT, CART, ACS, RYT 500, AYS

-Stacey has served as the Director of the Human Services, Associate of Science Degree, Program at Florida SouthWestern State College where she created two Associate of Science Degree programs and three Professional Certificate Programs for the college.
-While in this role at FSW, she served as a Professor within the program, creating curriculum for both ground and online courses and taught future counselors and human services practitioners.
-She has served as an Adjunct Professor for Florida Gulf Coast University and Barry University , teaching and providing clinical supervision for graduating counselors and educators in both bachelor’s and master’s degrees programs.
+Stacey has served as the Director of the Human Services, Associate of Science Degree, Program at Florida SouthWestern State College where she created two Associate of Science Degree programs in Human Services and three Professional Certificate Programs for the college of Health and Human Services.
+While in this role at FSW, she served as a Professor within the program, created curriculum for and teaching both ground and online courses, served on numerous committees for student academic and behavioral success and served as advisor and coach for future counselors and human services practitioners.

-Stacey has been a contributing columnist for Southwest Florida Parent and Child Magazine and was a weekly columnist for The News-Press in Fort Myers for two years, writing about issues concerning children and families.
+Stacey has been a contributing monthly columnist for Southwest Florida Parent and Child Magazine for many years and was a weekly columnist for The News-Press in Fort Myers for two years, writing about issues concerning children and families.
 She was a weekly commentator on the local NBC affiliate’s “Parent-to-Parent” television news show for two years, providing education t o the Southwest Florida community on wellness and parenting.
-She has appeared weekly as an expert on relationships, parenting, child development and wellness on the "Mom Squad", an educational segment of the Fox 4 Morning Blend show.
+She appeared weekly as an expert on relationships, parenting, child development and wellness on the "Mom Squad", an educational segment of the Fox 4 Morning Blend show.

 Stacey Brown has participated as a proud member and leader of several professional organizations, including: the American Counselors' Association , the American Mental Health Counselors' Association , the Gulf Coast Mental Health Counselors Association , the Florida Mental Health Counselor's Association , the Lee County Association of Family Law Professionals, Phi Kappa Phi Honor Society, The Academy of Teachers, The American Academy of Experts in Traumatic Stress , The Florida Coalition Against Domestic Violence , the Florida Counselors' Association , the Lee County School Counselors Association and CHADD, a support group for children and adults with Attention Deficit Hyperactivity Disorder.
 She is a member of the Counselors for Social Justice and the Association for Creativity in Counseling , both are divisions of the American Counseling Association, and serves on the Anti-Bullying Committee.
 She is a member of Kappa Kappa Gamma sorority and Phi Kappa Phi Honors Society.
-Stacey is a member of the Yoga Alliance and the National Ayurvedic Medical Association .
+Stacey is a member of the Yoga Alliance .

 Stacey Brown has been an active member and leader of several Southwest Florida community and professional boards, including the CHADD Professional Advisory Board .
 She served on the CHADD Editorial Advisory Board of CHADD Editorial Advisory Board of Attention magazine magazine , a national publication.
 Stacey Brown is a former President of the Lee County Counselors' Association and a Regional Director for the Florida Counselors Association .

 She has served as a member of the Fort Myers Women's Community Club and the Lee County Human Services Advisory Board.
-She serves as an Advisory Board Member for Caloosahatchee Mindfulness , a SWFL based resource for mindfulness education and practice.
+She served as an Advisory Board Member for Caloosahatchee Mindfulness , a SWFL based resource for mindfulness education and practice for several years.
 She is a current member of the Lee County Kappa Kappa Gamma Alumni Club.
 She has served as a volunteer for the Lee County School Board , Habitat for Humanity's Women Build project , the Abuse, Counseling and Treatment Center , the Alliance for the Arts , the Lee County Democrats and Free Mom Hugs in Fort Myers, Florida.
 Stacey is a member of the Disaster Workforce Engagement Team as a Disaster Mental Health Responder for the Southern Gulf American Red Cross Chapter.
-She is a contributing artist and volunteer for the Abuse, Counseling and Treatment Center's Arts for ACT , an art auction event that raises money to support the local domestic violence services.
-Stacey volunteers with Kappa Kappa Gamma Sorority to deliver mental health education to college women across the country through the "Behind Happy Faces" curriculum and is the "Counselor on Call" for artists who are in residence at the Robert Rauchenberg Artists in Residency Program on Captiva Island.
+And, during the aftermath of Hurricane Ian, Stacey served as a member of the first ever (in the History of the United States) State Emergency Response Team for Mental Health and Wellness, serving resident survivors and First Responders on Sanibel Island, Fort Myers Beach and Pine Island.
+She offered trauma recovery and self care trainings to members of the community through collaboration with other entities such as the City of Fort Myers Government, the World Central Kitchen and the Alliance for the Arts.

 An artist in her own right, Stacey was previously a full time artist for many years with her jewelry sold in galleries and fashion stores all over America, including 32 stores in Macy's South.
 She often engages in local gallery calls for artists and juried exhibitions.